-The ship has five decks and several different cabin types, the most basic of which are the triple or quad, category 1 porthole rooms.
-The most luxurious offering are the category 5 suites on the top deck, some of which even have floor-to-ceiling windows for incredible views of the polar scenery.
+The ship has five decks and several cabin types; the most basic of which are the triple or quad, category 1 porthole rooms.
+The most luxurious offering is the category 5 suites on the top deck, some of which even have floor-to-ceiling windows for incredible views of the polar scenery.

-For excursions into the polar environs you are provided with thermal waterproof boots to wear during the voyage and a high spec, technical expedition parka which is yours to keep.
-The ship has a dedicated “mud room” where each traveler is allocated a space to leave your boots and wet weather gear, it is also the embarkation point for excursions out on the Zodiac.
+For excursions into the polar environs, you are provided with thermal waterproof boots to wear during the voyage and a high-spec, technical expedition parka, which is yours to keep.
+The ship has a dedicated “mud room” where each traveller is allocated space to leave their boots and wet weather gear, it is also the embarkation point for excursions out on the Zodiac.